-Angelos Charisteas, the scorer of the winning goal for Greece at UEFA EURO 2004™, has signed for AFC Ajax from Werder Bremen.
+Angelos Charisteas, the scorer of the winning goal for Greece at UEFA EURO 2004™, has joined AFC Ajax.

 The 24-year-old striker underwent a medical on Thursday and has signed a contract with the Dutch champions running until 30 June 2008.
 He joined Bremen from FC Aris Thessaloniki in summer 2002 and last season helped them to the German domestic double.
 He has won 38 Greek caps, having taken just two minutes to score on his debut against Russia, and in July claimed the only goal in the UEFA European Championship final against Portugal in Lisbon.